 The financial crisis of 2007/08 revealed the need for a greater array of policy options in tempering housing market activity.
-Across countries a growing body of evidence emerged of property market distortions proliferating to other sectors of the real economy.
-This highlighted the need for policies which target excessive and destablishing movements in lending, house prices and output levels.
+Across countries increasing evidence emerged of property market distortions proliferating to other sectors of the real economy, thus highlighting the need for policies which target excessive and destablishing movements in lending, house prices and output levels.
 While elements of both fiscal and monetary policy have been considered in this regard, a growing body of opinion views macroprudential policies as the optimal policy response, particularly, in property markets, because of the preciseness of their focus and the potential flexibility of their application.
-Accordingly, one such series of measures - limits on loan to value (LTV) and debt to income ratios (LTI), are increasingly under consideration.
+Accordingly, one such series of measures - limits on loan to value (LTV) and debt to income ratios (LTI), are increasingly under scrutiny.
 These measures have been adopted for some time by authorities in Hong Kong, China, Korea, Singapore, and other emerging market economies, with Canada and Denmark examples of advanced countries using such limits prior to the crisis.
-More recently, the Hungarian, Magyar Nemezeti Bank (2010), the Norges Bank (2010), the Swedish Financial Supervisory Authority (2010) and the Bank of Finland have signalled their intention to adopt them.
+More recently, the Hungarian, Magyar Nemezeti Bank (2010), the Norges Bank (2010), the Swedish Financial Supervisory Authority (2010) and the Bank of Finland have signalled their adoption.